JetBrains/kotlin/ReadMe.md

 You can download the latest Kotlin IDEA Plugin from the [IDEA Plugin and Tests CI build](http://teamcity.jetbrains.com/project.html?projectId=project67&tab=projectOverview)

-Or in a recent [IDEA 11 EAP build](http://confluence.jetbrains.net/display/IDEADEV/IDEA+11.1+EAP) install the Kotlin plugin:
+Or in a recent [IDEA 12 EAP build](http://confluence.jetbrains.net/display/IDEADEV/IDEA+12+EAP) install the Kotlin plugin:

 Preferences -> Plugins -> Browse Repositories -> Manage Repositories... -> + to add a new repository URL

  * [http://www.jetbrains.com/kotlin/eap-plugin-repository/updatePlugins.xml](http://www.jetbrains.com/kotlin/eap-plugin-repository/updatePlugins.xml)

 You can now open any Kotlin based projects.
-Its advisable you don't open the [root kotlin project](https://github.com/JetBrains/kotlin) as thats intended to be used to build the kotlin compiler and plugin itself; instead open the [kotlin libraries project](https://github.com/JetBrains/tree/master/kotlin/libraries)
+Its advisable you don't open the [root kotlin project](https://github.com/JetBrains/kotlin) as that's intended to be used to build the kotlin compiler and plugin itself; instead open the [kotlin libraries project](https://github.com/JetBrains/tree/master/kotlin/libraries)